 Visuals add some extra aesthetic to your email and spice things up.
 Most email marketing software is built with different fonts and visuals that help you design your email better.

 For the email design, consider mobile friendliness to ensure the email is readable on different devices.
-Over 60% of people use mobile for all their internet searches, a group you cannot afford to ignore.

 Personalize your messaging